 Neurotransmitters and their Role in Addiction and Substance Abuse

 Neurotransmitters are chemical messengers of the body.
-They are responsible for relaying messages from a nerve cell to another or other cells like muscle cells.
-They play essential roles in the very complex functions of the body as well as the seemingly simple ones – ranging from keeping our hearts beating to feeling sensations.
+They are responsible for relaying messages from one nerve cell to another or other cells, like muscle cells.
+They play essential roles in the very complex functions of the body as well as the seemingly simple ones, ranging from keeping our hearts beating to feeling sensations.

 What Are Neurotransmitters?